 Robotics for Industry 4.0 project (R4I) aims at accelerating the fundamental research in robotics and cybernetics, which is a necessary condition for the success of the Industry 4.0 initiative, a priority of the Czech Government.
 The project focuses on industrial robotic manipulators, compliant mechanisms, mobile robotics, networked control systems, machine perception and learning.
 These topics are the pillars of modern robotics and have a strong growth potential.
 The project aims aim at connecting scientific research to industrial needs.

-R4I also fosters the Czech national partnership with the Central European Institute of Technology, Brno University of Technology (CEITEC BUT) and the Faculty of Applied Science (FAV), University of West Bohemia in Pilsen to share knowledge, research infrastructure and to create opportunities for young scientific talent in the Czech Republic.
-R4I project ambition is to work in a joint research team that will lay the foundation for a future national informatics, robotics, and cybernetics research platform, or Cyber Hub.
+The R4I project is a partnership of the Czech Institute of Informatics, Robotics and Cybernetics (CIIRC) at Czech Technical University in Prague with the Central European Institute of Technology, Brno University of Technology (CEITEC BUT) and the Faculty of Applied Science (FAV), University of West Bohemia in Pilsen.
+It fosters sharing knowledge, research infrastructure and creating opportunities for young scientific talent in the Czech Republic.
+The research team is led by Prof. Robert Babuška, benefiting from his scientific expertise and experience with building the TU Delft Robotics Institute in the Netherlands.

 The Robotics for Industry 4.0 project is co-funded by the EU, project registration number CZ.02.1.01/0.0/0.0/15_003/0000470, the call Excellent Research Teams within the Operational Programme Research, Development, and Education.